Muddytm/darkest-discord/README.md

 # darkest-discord

-A bot that simulates Darkest Discord, playable fully in Discord.
+A bot that simulates Darkest Dungeon, playable fully in Discord.